loganbvh/superscreen/docs/api/fem.rst

 Finite Element Methods
 **********************

-The ``superscreen.fem`` module contains functions useful performing computations on a triangular mesh.
+The ``superscreen.fem`` module contains functions useful for performing computations on a triangular mesh.
 Many of the functions take as arguments two arrays, ``points`` and ``triangles``, which together define the mesh. ``points``, which has shape ``(n, 2)``, defines the coordinates of the triangle vertices.
 Each row in ``triangles``, which has shape ``(m, 3)``